audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 </tr>
 </table>

-ACL1018 is based on the StyleCopAnalyzers Rules [SA1071](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/SA1404.md).
-Which checks that the `SuppressMessage`, `MaxMethodLength` and `MaxParameterCount` attributes have a value supplied for their `Justification` argument.
+ACL1018 is based on the StyleCopAnalyzers Rule [SA1404](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/SA1404.md), which checks that the `SuppressMessage`, `MaxMethodLength` and `MaxParameterCount` attributes have a value supplied for their `Justification` argument.

 Code with violation (assuming configured maximum of 5 statements):